How Much Can You Do at Tokyo Disney at Night?

 Don’t miss it – it’s not quite as spectacular as the Electrical Parade but the floats still twinkling in the darkness and you’ll see many of your favorite characters.

-Admittedly, I go to Tokyo in a quiet part of the season, and, it was raining on this particular evening, so perhaps crowds were less than normal, but I still managed to do almost everything I wanted to (if we ignore that Tomorowland exists!).
+Admittedly, I go to Tokyo in a quiet part of the season, and it was raining on this particular evening, so perhaps crowds were less than normal, but I still managed to do almost everything I wanted to (if we ignore that Tomorrowland exists!).

 So, if you like the sound of it, here’s what you need to know…